RedGrim/redgrim1.github.flg/README.md

 - Location: Jeffersonville Golf Club — 2400 W. Main Street, Norristown, PA 19403
 - Pricing: $200 per player; Hole Sponsors: $100 each or 2 for $150
 - Features: Awards, Raffles, Door Prizes — Buffet + Open Bar immediately following in the banquet hall

- Note: `obit.jpg` was removed and replaced with the placeholder image `assets/images/placeholder.jpg` in `about.html`.
-If you add a new portrait image, place it in `assets/images/` and update `about.html` accordingly.
 - `registration.html` — Client-side registration form for a foursome (stores entries in `localStorage` and allows export to JSON).
 - `registration.html` — Redirects / links to a Google Form for registration.
 Replace the placeholder `https://forms.gle/YOUR_GOOGLE_FORM` in the files below with your real Google Form URL.
 - `donate.html` — Donation page with a Venmo link placeholder.

 New images added
 - `LallyGolfPoster25.jpg` — added to `pictures.html` gallery and displayed on `index.html` as the event poster (moved to `assets/images/LallyGolfPoster25.jpg`).

-Note: `obit.jpg` was removed and replaced with the placeholder image `assets/images/placeholder.jpg` in `about.html`.
-If you add a new portrait image, place it in `assets/images/` and update `about.html` accordingly.

-If you want me to extract text from either image (OCR) and use the extracted text to populate the About story, the Winners captions, or alt text, I can attempt OCR — tell me you want that and I'll run an OCR pass (I may need to install Python OCR packages or use an external service).
-Alternately, you can tell me the text to include and I will update the pages directly.

 Assets:
 - `assets/css/style.css` — Base styles.